alessandroragano/music-archive-quality-prediction/README.md

 For additional information on QAMA and Vinylset see the ICASSP'23 paper.
 For more information on quality assessment for digital audio archives see the JAES paper.

 ## Installation
+First, clone the repo to your local machine.
 To use QAMA install [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) and then create the virtual environment:
 ```
 mkvirtualenv -p python3.9 QAMA